Strumenta/tylasu-tutorial/README.md

 ![editor configuration example](docs/image-2.png)

 The complete codebase is on [Github], with a dedicated commit for each of the 7 tutorial steps.
-Use them to check your progress or skip over steps completely.
+We can use them to check our progress or skip over steps completely.
 Everything ready?
 Let's start:

-## 1. Create the editor
+## 1. Creating the editor

 I am a huge believer in having something visual and interactive to play with as soon as possible.
 So let's start with the editor.